meduardaeneves/meduardaeneves.github.io/_pages/cv.md

 * AutoCAD e AutoCAD Civil 3D
 * QGIS
 * Logical Thinking
-* Python and Librarys, such as Pandas and Plotly
+* Python and Libraries, such as Pandas and Plotly
 * Basic SQL

 Languages